-Physiologically, decompressions fall into two categories:
+Physiologically, decompressions fall into the following two categories:

-• Explosive decompression-a change in cabin pressure faster than the lungs can decompress, possibly causing lung damage.
+- Explosive decompression-a change in cabin pressure faster than the lungs can decompress, possibly resulting in lung damage.
 Normally, the time required to release air from the lungs without restrictions, such as masks, is 0.2 seconds.
-Most authorities consider any decompression that occurs in less than 0.5 seconds to be explosive and potentially dangerous.
+Most authorities consider any decompression that occurs in less than 0.5 seconds to be explosive and potentially dangerous. - Rapid decompression-a change in cabin pressure in which the lungs decompress faster than the cabin.